 This is how the issue is presented to the Australian community, a single-minded focus on malevolent males justified by misrepresenting the extent to which men are responsible for perpetrating domestic violence.
 Presumably as a concession to professional integrity, authors sometimes reward tenacious readers with some passing acknowledgment of female perpetrators and male victims.

 This occurs not just in Australia but also in other countries strongly influenced by feminism.
 Here is a recent example from the United Kingdom (see para 2 after ‘Lies, damn lies, and statistics).

 Whilst there is no precise definition of the term “overwhelming majority“, suffice to say most people would interpret the phrase as meaning in excess of a 75% majority.

-Although it remains the subject of ongoing debate, one might well assert that men were responsible for perpetrating the ‘majority’ of domestic violence.
-But let there be no doubt that any statement that men are responsible for the “overwhelming majority” of acts of domestic violence is patently untrue, and that anyone advancing this position is either willfully ignorant or a liar.
+Although some research findings are conflicting, one might assert that heterosexual men were responsible for perpetrating the ‘majority’ of domestic violence.
+But let there be no doubt that any statement that men are responsible for the “overwhelming majority” of acts of domestic violence is patently untrue, and that anyone advancing this position is either willfully ignorant and/or a misandrist.

 I could ‘beat around the bush’, but it really is that simple.
 And it’s well past the time that this blatant falsehood was put to rest.

 Links to numerous studies that found that men were NOT responsible for the “overwhelming majority” of acts of domestic violence can be found in this blog post.
 These studies were not undertaken by, nor funded by, men’s rights activists, or by organisations that had a demonstrably pro-mens rights focus.
 These studies are, by and large, objective academic endeavours.
 A highly significant point of difference.